jsrjaganatha/renci-website/src/content/news/features/2017/03/03_expert-panelists-to-discuss-bots-lies-and-the-new-information-environment/index.md

 tags:
     -
 ---
-_The March 9 webcast is free and open to all._

 The explosion of social media, blogs, and websites purporting to be news sources, along with a 24-hour news cycle and ubiquitous assess to the internet from cell phones and other devices, means a new information environment.
 That environment is radically different from the days when we depended on the New York Times and local newspapers for information, and it is rewriting the norms of social interaction, conversation, public discourse, and news reporting.